 Inspects facilities for environmental compliance.

 Oversee work of contractors with support and cooperation of internal business partners such as site managers, maintenance and operations teams.

 Provides guidance to company personnel on potential or actual breaches of compliance regulations and recommends corrective or preventative actions.

 Participates in industry meetings, conferences, and training.
 May be asked to sit on boards or committees of industry organizations.

 This position requires travel to various locations throughout Alaska, and periodic travel to Seattle and other locations.

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this position.
 They are not to be construed as an exhaustive list of all responsibilities, duties, and skills required of employees so classified.
 All employees may be required to perform duties outside of their normal responsibilities from time to time, as needed.

-Education and Experience: Bachelor’s Degree (prefer Bachelor of Science or Engineering) and a minimum of 5 years of experience in environmental compliance or environmental consulting.
+Education and Experience: Bachelor’s Degree (prefer Bachelor of Science or Engineering) and a minimum of 3 years of experience in environmental compliance, environmental consulting, or waste management.
 A combination of education and experience may also be considered.

 Preferred Experience: Candidates with experience in one or more of the following environmental programs will be given higher priority: air quality, contaminated sites, spill prevention and response, underground storage tanks, waste management, and stormwater.